ServerSelectorX/Connector-Addons/README.md

 author: Derkades
 version: 1.0.2
 license: MIT
-depends: [Vault] #If your addon doesn't depend on anything you can leave this out
+depends: [Vault] #If your addon depends on another plugin.
+See note 2 at the bottom of this file.
 ```
 ## Compiling
 1. Save your work